Data structure > labels? Unsupervised heuristics for SVM hyperparameter estimation: Methods

 \subsubsection{Jaakkola's and Soares' heuristics}

+While the original Jaakkola's heuristics, described in \cite{jaakkola1999using} and \cite{jaakkola2000discriminative}, was supervised, in this article we will focus on its unsupervised version proposed in \cite{soares2004meta}.

-The original Jaakkola's heuristics was described in \cite{jaakkola1999using} and \cite{jaakkola2000discriminative}.
-It is a supervised heuristics based on median inter-class distance and is computed as follows: for all training examples $\mathbf{x}\in\set{X}\subset\R^n$ we define $d_{min}^l(\mathbf{x})$ as a distance to its closest neighbour from a different class.
+The original heuristics based on median inter-class distance and is computed as follows: for all training examples $\mathbf{x}\in\set{X}\subset\R^n$ we define $d_{min}^l(\mathbf{x})$ as a distance to its closest neighbour from a different class.
 Then a set of all nearest neighbour distances is computed as

 and the value of $\sigma = \text{median}(\set{D}^l)$.

 This approach, however, has been interpreted differently in \cite{soares2004meta}, which resulted in an unsupervised heuristic based on what was proposed in \cite{jaakkola1999using}.
 The approach to estimate $\sigma$ is similar, however, it is calculated without any knowledge about labels of examples, which means that not inter-class but inter-vector distances are used.
 Considering an unlabelled distance $d_{min}(\mathbf{x})$ of an example $\mathbf{x}$ to its closest neighbour, the set of all neighbour distances is computed as